 This money goes toward funding the Social Security and Medicare systems to help you supplement your income and insurance needs when you reach retirement age.

-Beside tax withholdings, there are other items that could be deducted from your gross pay.
-These include items that are more beneficial to you directly.
+Besides tax withholdings, other items could be deducted from your gross pay.
+These include things that are more beneficial to you directly.
 These deductions include:

 - Employer-sponsored retirement plan.
-Contributions to your 401(k) or 403(b) plan comes directly out of your paycheck as you instructed.
+Contributions to your 401(k) or 403(b) plan come straight out of your paycheck as you instructed.

 - Insurance premiums.
 Health, dental, vision, disability, and life insurance premiums could be deducted your paycheck depending on the options available and your benefit election.